When to Choose Regular, Feminized or Autoflowering Cannabis Seeds

-The best place to start when looking to grow your own marijuana is, appropriately, with the seeds.
+The best place to start when looking to grow your own cannabis is, appropriately, with the seeds.
 There are currently three different categories of marijuana seed to choose from: regular, feminized and autoflowering.
 Each option comes with its own unique benefits and drawbacks.
 So, which should you choose?
 It all depends on how much growing experience you have, your growing location, desired flowering time, and desired yield.
 Here we'll take a look at the differences - and determine how to help you make the right decision.

 Regular Cannabis Seeds